We are fostering a global quality of practice that is relevant and sensitive to context and culture.

 The Practice Development programme was created to support and provide resources for the large number of occupational therapists working in established and emerging areas practice.
 The programme area leads projects on evidence-informed, collaborative, interdisciplinary practice to move the profession forward in addition to working with many of the World Health Organization priorities.

 The Practice Development programme promotes competent, ethical occupational therapy, which is inclusive, sensitive to local culture context and human rights.
 It maintains and enriches existing areas of excellence in occupational therapy practice and is pro-active in promoting evidence-informed, collaborative emerging areas of practice.
 The programme area ensures continued relevance of minimum competencies for occupational therapy practice.

 An overview of Practice Development projects:

 WFOT Position Statements have been developed on the Role of Professional Organisations in Monitoring Practice, Occupational Therapy in Driving and Community Mobility, Occupational Therapy and Rehabilitation, Occupational Therapy in Obesity in Childhood and Adolescence, Occupational Therapy and Mental Health, Occupational Therapy and Community-Centered Practice, Occupational Therapy and Assistive Technology, Occupational Therapy and Human Rights (revised).

 A project plan is in progress developing a comprehensive, conceptually coherent overview regarding work and occupational therapy.

-Manages the Occupational Therapy International Online Network (OTION) - the online platform for occupational therapy communities to interact in that provides a high level of quality of knowledge, resources and skills.
+The Occupational Therapy International Online Network (OTION) is an online platform for occupational therapy communities to interact and share of knowledge, resources and skills.

 Programme Coordinator Practice Development